- Eight species described: A. castellanii, A. polyphaga, A. culbertsoni, A. hatchetti, A. rhysodes, A. lugdunensis, A. quina, A griffini.

 - Two-stage life cycle

-- Actively feeding & dividing trophozoites (14-40 μm in diameter)
+- Actively feeding and dividing trophozoites that are pleomorphic, without flagella, and 14-40 μm in diameter.

-- Dormant cysts (double-walled 10-25 μm in diameter); cysts resistant to chlorine, low temperature, antibiotics, pH extremes.
+- Dormant cysts are double-walled, 10-25 μm in diameter, and resistant to chlorine, low temperature, antibiotics, pH extremes.

-- Three groups (I, II, III) of Acanthamoeba spp described, division based on cyst morphology.
+- Three groups (I, II, III) of Acanthamoeba spp. based on cyst morphology.

 - Encystation occurs under environmental stress: food deprivation, desiccation, change in temperature.

-- Transmission: inhalation most common route; direct inoculation of skin
+- Transmission: inhalation most common route with hematogenous spread; direct inoculation of skin.

-- Described as “Trojan horses” as they can harbor intracellular bacteria.
+- Described as “Trojan horses” as they can harbor intracellular bacteria, referred to as endosymbionts, which benefit by increased survival or enhanced pathogenicity from interacting with Acanthamoeba.